domkm/graphql-best-practices/README.md

 The easy side of files first -- downloads.

-Return signed URLs that expire after a reasonable period of time.
+Return signed URLs that expire after a reasonable period.
 These URLs should be wrapped in an object that provides additional metadata, like this:

 ```graphql